-St Patrick's, what a great school!
-How lucky we are to have so many opportunities and great times to treasure.
-Last year we were able to do the things again that we couldn't during COVID.
-We once again focused on the wellbeing of students which culminated in Wellbeing week each term as a whole school.
-The students had opportunities to participate in many different activities, with a different theme, for example, 'meditation' and 'Harmony'.
-The peer support sessions on resilience, teaching the whole school how to bounce back when times are tough, reinforced the wellbeing of others.

-The continued use of iPads has had a huge impact on the way we learn and are very popular amongst the grades.
-Students can often be seen using them to research, create films and experimenting with different ways to present their work.
+We love St Patrick's Catholic School!
+We are so lucky we are to have so many opportunities and great times to remember from the last year.
+The students had opportunities to participate in many activities with different themes, for example, 'meditation' and 'Harmony'.
+The peer support sessions on resilience, which were run by our Year 6 students, taught the whole school how to bounce back when times are tough.
+We also reinforced the well-being of everyone by holding a well-being week in each term and our new Kindergarten students met their Year 6 buddies who helped them to get through their first year at school.
+We have iPads and smartboards/screens in every classroom which has a huge impact on how we learn and they are very popular amongst the grades.
+There are also laptops in the LARC that we can use when we are working in there too.
+Students can often be seen using them to research, create films and experiment with different ways of presenting their work.

-The development of our faith has always been a major part of our learning at St Patrick's, underpinning all other learning areas.
-With the support of the Catholic community of St Patrick's we have made the sacraments of Reconciliation, First Eucharist and Confirmation.
-Now Confirmation occurs for the students in Year 3 (or older) and Reconciliation and Eucharist for students in Year 4 or older.
+The development of our faith has always been an important part of our lives at St Patrick's, and it influences all areas of our learning and play.
+With the support of the Catholic Parish of St Patrick's, we have made the sacraments of Reconciliation, First Eucharist and Confirmation.
+Confirmation occurs for the students in Year 3 (or older) and Reconciliation and Eucharist for students in Year 4 or older.